Heinie Jawish

-Henry "Heinie" King Jawish (February 15, 1900 - March 14, 1941) was a Syrian-born American professional football tackle and guard.
-He immigrated to the U.S. at age 10 and attended school in Washington, D.C.
+Henry King "Heinie" Jawish (February 15, 1900 – March 14, 1941) was a Syrian-born American professional football player as a tackle and guard.
+He immigrated to the United States at age 10 and attended school in Washington, D.C.
 He first attended George Washington University and played football there in 1921.
 He then transferred to Georgetown University and played football for them from 1923 to 1925.
 After college, Jawish played one season for the Pottsville Maroons of the National Football League (NFL).
 He later worked as a real estate broker until he died in 1941, while playing handball.

 Early life

 Jawish was born on February 15, 1900, in Ottoman Syria.
-In 1910, he immigrated to the U.S. with his mother, attending school in Washington, D.C.
+In 1910, he immigrated to the United States with his mother, attending school in Washington, D.C.
 He grew up competing in basketball and track and field.
 Jawish was also an amateur wrestler.
 He attended Emerson Preparatory School in Washington, D.C.
 He enrolled at George Washington University in 1921 to study law and played football that year for the George Washington Hatchetites.
 He weighed 200 lb in college and started for George Washington at left guard.
 The Ledger-Star described him as "a fast and powerful man" and noted he was "probably the only Syrian playing football in this country on a college team".

 Jawish transferred to Georgetown University in 1922.
 He played for Georgetown's freshman football team that year, having been ineligible to play for the varsity team due to transfer rules.
 He then played for the varsity from 1923 to 1925, earning letters in 1923 and 1925.
 Jawish was both a guard and tackle for Georgetown.
-Jawish helped the 1925 Georgetown team compile a record of 9–1 and was reportedly named third-team All-American for his performance.
+Jawish helped the 1925 Georgetown team compile a record of 9–1 and was named third-team All-American for his performance.